 In 2021, Manny Pacquiao was ranked number 1 in DAZN's list of the top 10 boxers of the last 30 years.

-In 2021, Paradigm Sports Management filed a lawsuit against Manny Pacquiao, alleging breach of contract due to having multiple management companies negotiate for boxing matches simultaneously.
+In 2021, Paradigm Sports Management filed a lawsuit against Manny Pacquiao.
+The lawsuit alleged he breached their exclusive management contract by having multiple management companies negotiating boxing matches simultaneously.

-In May 2022, Manny Pacquiao urged for the "speedy release" of Senator Leila De Lima after witnesses retracted their testimony against her, despite previously supporting allegations against her.
+In May 2022, Manny Pacquiao called for the "speedy release" of fellow Senator Leila De Lima, who had been detained for five years, after witnesses against De Lima retracted their testimony.

 As of 2022, Manny Pacquiao was ranked ninth in The Ring's list of the top 100 boxers of all time.